I’m currently available for commission

 In June 2019 I was commissioned by Birmingham Women’s & Children’s NHS Foundation Trust

-to produce twelve portraits of healthcare workers who have serious but not life-threatening illnesses, to inspire hope among patients, especially on the children’s hospital wards.
+to produce a series of portraits of healthcare workers who identify as ‘diverse’, have issues surrounding inclusion or have serious but not life-threatening illnesses, to inspire hope among patients, especially on the children’s hospital wards.

 Addressing an audience of several hundred at the launch of Diaspora Britain, Millennium Point, 2015.